Tensorboy2/SummerJobIFE/README.md

 ## Notes
 - The Landsat 8 (30m x 30m) has too low resolution to show the solar plants.
 (17.8.2025)
 - Yang et al. dataset is tensorflow formed, so must use tensorflow on those samples.
+- To train network on cpu use: mini unet, amp, compile